ejalfonzo/GroupFinder/docs/Master Project Development Plan.md

 Due to some time management issues phase 3 will focus on picking up unfinished parts of phase 2, and continue with completing parts of groups, and events.
 While some of these features seem like adding to the work load, work on them was already begun in phase 2, they simply need to be finished.

-Specific functions we well achieve will include:
+Specific functions we will achieve will include:
 - Searching for users, groups, businesses, and events by name or category respectively
 - Adding users to a friends list
 - Adding a category to a friend